E Mobility Technology

 - Heavy-duty applications – an increasing number of heavy-duty electric vehicles (buses, trucks, etc.) are now requiring fast charging capability.
 This in itself is creating a demand for innovation, which also benefits other areas of charger technology too

 - Photovoltaic panels – some manufacturers are adding photovoltaic panels to the roof and bonnet of e-vehicles to help recharge e-vehicles.
 Although, the technology won’t recharge the e-vehicle enough to need no other form of charging, it’s a free contribution and every little helps, particularly on sunny days.
 The Toyota Prius Plug-in Hybrid Solar is one example, with Kia and Hyundai (amongst others also offering solutions)

-- Wireless charging – also called induction charging, this technology is quite simple and also very rewarding.
+- Wireless charging –also called induction charging, this technology is quite simple and also very rewarding.
 It’s not actively available yet but is seen as an exciting technological advancement for the future.
-The e-vehicle would drive directly over a charging pad, one stopped a wireless connection would begin to charge the electric battery.
+The e-vehicle would drive directly over a charging pad, once stopped a wireless connection would begin to charge the electric battery.
 The technology is both safe and efficient and removes the need for cables, which are a particular problem in some settings (e.g. people who live in apartments).
-The technology may be some way off for private charging but is seen to have applications in particular on taxi ranks and similar places.
+The technology may be some way off for private charging but is seen to have applications in areas such as taxi ranks

 Modernisation of electric motors will help to reduce the price and improve the performance of electric motors.
 Here are areas where technology can help enhance electric motors:

 - Battery foil cutting – foils are normally made with a high-conductive material (such as copper or aluminium).
 The foils are coated with a carbon-based material and lithium-based oxides are present on the cathodes.
 This means that foils are increasingly challenging to cut using traditional methods, but fiber lasers can help overcome this challenge